 - In the 1970s, the top five beef packers controlled about 25 percent of the market.
 Today, the top four control more than 80 percent of the market.

-- The average American eats over 20 lbs. of meat per year.
+- The average American eats more than 20 pounds of meat per year.

 - E. coli and salmonella outbreaks have become more frequent in America.
 In 2007, there were 73,000 people sickened by the E. coli bacteria.

-- According to Kevin’s Law[insert link to law], the USDA could shut down plants that repeatedly produced contaminated meat.
+- According to Kevin’s Law, the USDA could shut down plants that repeatedly produced contaminated meat.
 After being taken to court by the meat and poultry associations, the USDA still has this power.

-- Prior to renaming itself an agribusiness company, Monsanto was a chemical company that produced, among other things, DDT and Agent Orange.
+- Before renaming itself an agribusiness company, Monsanto was a chemical company that produced, among other things, DDT and Agent Orange.

 - About 10 percent of processed foods have some genetically modified ingredient.